THE GOVERNING PRIESTHOOD

-We are holy to begin with, because we have been chosen as priests.
-Then we must cleanse ourselves from all filthiness of the flesh and spirit that we actually may be holy in being and behavior.
+To begin with, we are holy because we have been chosen as priests.
+Then we must cleanse ourselves from all filthiness of the flesh and spirit, that we may be actually holy in being and behavior.

 The righteousness that God intends to present to the world will come through the Ruling Priesthood.

 For as the soil makes the sprout come up and a garden causes seeds to grow, so the Sovereign Lord will make righteousness and praise spring up before all nations.
 (Isaiah 61:11)